AElfProject/aelf-docs/docs/quick-start/developers/dice-game-dapp/index.md

 ### 8. **Error Handling**
    - **Failure Management**: If the token transfer fails (e.g., due to insufficient funds), the dice contract handles the error by potentially reverting the transaction or notifying the user.

-By following these steps, you can see how inter-contract calls in aelf allow different contracts to work together smoothly.
+By following these steps, you can see how oracle networks can be used to generate a truly verifiable random number.
 This modular approach helps in building complex applications like a dice game by ensuring secure and authorized interactions between contracts.

 ## 🎯 Conclusion